Our Services

 Your doctor can tailor a treatment plan, adjust medications, and coordinate referrals to specialists (podiatrists, neurologists, pain management experts) as needed.

 By understanding why you feel that "sharp shooting pain in feet" and taking proactive steps—tightening blood sugar control, using appropriate medications, practicing diligent foot care, and seeking professional guidance—you can reduce your discomfort and protect your long-term health.
-Don't hesitate to check your symptoms with a free Diabetic Neuropathy assessment tool and always speak to your doctor about any serious or worsening symptoms.
+If you're unsure about your symptoms or want to understand your situation better before your next appointment, take a moment to use a free symptom assessment tool and always speak to your doctor about any serious or worsening symptoms.
 Your feet—and your quality of life—are worth the effort.

 (References)